 Maybe.
 But not anytime soon, at least according to the UC Berkeley Labor Center study.
 Instead of automation displacing workers, their research concludes that “aggregate employment levels in the warehousing industry will likely continue to rise over the next five to 10 years.”

-It’s with these challenges in mind that we’ll explore the changing role of the warehouse worker in a two-part series, examining what’s happening to the work and what can be done about it.
+It’s with these challenges in mind that we’ll explore the changing role of the warehouse worker in a three-part series, examining what’s happening to the work and what can be done about it.

 Automation is only partially the answer

 While more and more supply chain players are adopting automation solutions, the labor shortage can’t be solved with these technologies alone.
 Automation is only partially the answer.
 The reason?
 It can be a sizable investment, and companies simply can’t retool quickly enough.
 The UC Berkeley Labor Center’s report notes that at least one-third of distributors in the U.S. do not have warehouse management systems (WMS) in place.
 For those companies still relying on pen and paper – or even Excel spreadsheets – to manage warehouse operations, automation isn’t even on their radar.

 Not only are eCommerce fulfillment demands causing an increase in volume requirements, they are also creating greater variability in order profiles and picking types.
 This means unique human capabilities, such as dexterity, are still crucial to the picking process.
 For recruiters looking to hire warehouse talent, it’s a complex equation to solve:

 High Demand + Low Availability + High Turnover